not-inept/rpi-s/README.md

 ###JavaScript & jQuery
 Our client-side code is located in `main.js`.
-This code handles how the user navigates around the map when to hide and show certain UI elements.
+This code handles various functions to alter the UI based on the players position.
 It keeps track of the players location, determines what actions to follow upon a button click, and the row and column index within the map.
 Using the row and column index, the navigation buttons are set visible or hidden.
 The `area.php` file has a specific javascript file with similar functionality as the main javascript file, but altered slightly for different user interactions.